llvm/llvm-project/llvm/docs/CommandGuide/llvm-cov.rst

 *BIN* may be an executable, object file, dynamic library, or archive (thin or otherwise).

+If *PROFILE* is not provided, the command displays the baseline coverage of the binaries with all zero execution counts.

 To use :program:`llvm-cov show`, you need a program that is compiled with instrumentation to emit profile and coverage data.
 To build such a program with